-This section discusses the installation process of the IQ 710 system.
+This section discusses installation of the IQ 310 system.

-To prevent electrical shock, do not install equipment in a wet location or during a lightning storm.
+WABNING To prevent electrical shock, do not install equipment in a wet location or during a lightning storm.

 Electronic modules can be damaged by static electrical discharge.
 Before handling modules, wear an antistatic discharge wrist strap to prevent damage to electronic components.
 Place modules in antistatic packing material when transporting or storing.
 When working on modules, always place them on an approved antistatic mat that is electrically grounded.